Mumbai Crime: Robbers leave behind Rs 50, Rs 100 notes totalling Rs 18L

-Two men who were part of the group who robbed Rs 1.95 crore from an ATM cash van on Friday have been arrested; the accused said they left behind notes of denominations Rs 50 and Rs 100, because they would be of ‘lesser value’
+Two men, who were part of group who robbed Rs 1.95 cr from ATM cash van on Friday have been arrested; accused said they left behind Rs 50 and Rs 100 notes because they would be of 'lesser value'

 Two men have been arrested and several others detained in connection with the Rs 1.95-crore heist of a van carrying cash for ATM machines in Vile Parle.
 The surprising development, however, is that the robbers actually left behind a sum of Rs 18 lakh in the van.
 The reason?
 They were in notes of smaller denominations.

 Pic for representation

 The Mumbai Crime Branch arrested two men identified as Tariq Rehamatulla Khan (30), the driver of the van, and one Balasaheb Mungerwar.
 On Friday afternoon, the van was loaded with Rs 2.13 crore in cash at the bank’s Lower Parel office.
 The van had the security guard, Sadre Alam, driver Khan, and two others.

 Alam asked the van to stop near Worli Naka, saying he had some work and would send tea for the group.
 At 7.30 pm, the two others started to feel drowsy Khan had the tea not laced with sedatives and a white Zen then intercepted the vehicle.
 Robbers from the vehicle looted R1.95 crore and, along with Alam, escaped. mid-day had reported on this incident on January 17.